dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/audit-log.md

 ## Audit log events

-The Audit log supports various events for different objects in dbt Cloud.
+The audit log supports various events for different objects in dbt Cloud.
 You will find events for authentication, environment, jobs, service tokens, groups, user, project, permissions, license, connection, repository, and credentials.

 ### Authentication